Sirf.one

 • SIRF is a listing and discovery platform, not a logistics company.
 We connect buyers with sellers — but we do not fulfill orders, hold inventory, or manage shipments.

-• All transactions, payments, shipping arrangements, and delivery commitments are made directly between the buyer and seller through the WhatsApp, call, or other contact buttons on each listing.
+• All transactions, payments, shipping arrangements, and delivery commitments are made directly between the buyer and seller through the contact options on each listing, such as call, email, website, social links, WhatsApp, or custom buttons.

 • SIRF is not involved in the physical exchange of goods or services and cannot be held responsible for delivery failures, delays, or disputes between buyers and sellers.